 What is Preliminary Tax and Why is it So Important?

-If you have an income tax return to complete, then preparation for preliminary tax is essential.
+If you have an income tax return to complete in Ireland, then preparation for preliminary tax is essential.
 It’s important because you must pay it in advance of the following tax year — and there are penalties if you don’t.
 This might sound daunting at first, but it’s actually quite straightforward.
-Here we look at what exactly preliminary tax is, what you need to consider, and how to pay it quickly and easily.

 CONTENTS